cnabio/cnab-spec/104-claims.md

 }
 ```

 - name: The name of the _installation_.
 This can be automatically generated, though humans may need to interact with it.
-It must be unique within the installation environment, though that constraint must be imposed externally.
+It MUST be unique within the installation environment, though that constraint MUST be imposed externally.
 Elsewhere, this field is referenced as the _installation name_.
-- revision: An [ULID](https://github.com/ulid/spec) that must change each time the release is modified.
+- revision: An [ULID](https://github.com/ulid/spec) that MUST change each time the release is modified.
 - bundle: The bundle, as defined in [the Bundle Definition](101-bundle-json.md)
 - created: A timestamp indicating when this release claim was first created.
-This must not be changed after initial creation.
+This MUST not be changed after initial creation.
 - updated: A timestamp indicating the last time this release claim was modified
 - result: The outcome of the bundle's last action (e.g. if action is install, this indicates the outcome of the installation.).
 It is an object with the following fields:
   - message: A human-readable string that communicates the outcome.
 Error messages may be included in `failure` conditions.